 This step-by-step video firstly shows a user how to create a project.
-It then demonstrates how to add and visualize a digital elevation model (DEM) in Geotiff format is added and visulized.
-The DEM is downloaded from SRTM dataset which is freely avilable to download or you can source and upload your own terrain models.
+It then demonstrates how to add and visualize a digital elevation model (DEM) in Geotiff format is added and visualised.
+The DEM is downloaded from SRTM dataset which is freely available to download or you can source and upload your own terrain models.

-If the uploaded Geotiff file is detected as raster imagery, e.g. orthomosiac image, it will be tiled and displayed as 2D image on the map, draped over your terrain model if you have one.
+If you upload an orthophoto Geotiff file, it is detected as raster imagery and will be tiled and displayed as 2D image on the map, draped over your terrain model if you have one.

 Adding pointcloud data

-You can add LiDAR and scanner data or any pointcloud in .las or .laz format.
-The coordinate system of the uploaded file will be auto-detected if it is available in the file header otherwise you need to specify the correct coordinate system.
+You can add LiDAR, laser scanner or any other pointcloud data in .las or .laz format.
+The coordinate system of the uploaded file will be auto-detected if it is available in the file header, or you will need to specify the correct coordinate system.

-Massive pointcloud data can be uploaded and streamed with no restriction in size and resolution with advanced tools for 3D measuring, feature extraction and project collaboration all apply to pointcloud data.
+Massive pointcloud data can be uploaded and streamed with no restriction in size and resolution.
+The tools for 3D measuring, feature extraction and project collaboration all apply to pointcloud data.

 Adding textured obj mesh models

-To add an obj textured mesh model, you need to create a zip file containing .obj, .mtl and texture image files of the model before uploading to your account.
+To add an obj textured mesh model, you need to create a zip file containing .obj, .mtl and the texture image files of the model to upload to your project.
 You also need to specify the coordinate system (EPSG code) of the model and any shift in XYZ.
 For example if the model is produced by Pix4D photogrammetry software, you can find the _offset.xyz file under params folder which contains the model offset in XYZ.

 Adding 3D CAD and BIM models

-Any 3D solid model or polygons are supported to be imported as DXF, DGN, DWG, DAE or IFC format.
-You’d need to specify the coordinate system (EPSG code) of your drawing to be visualized in a correct geographic location on the map.
+3D solid models or polygons are supported in DXF, DGN, DWG, DAE or IFC formats.
+You’ll need to specify the coordinate system (EPSG code) of your drawing to be visualized in the correct geographic location on the map.

-The model will be overlaid with other data source in your project and can be used for volume calculations and estimating differences between the project design model and actual terrain condition.
+The model will be overlaid with other data in your project and can be used for volume calculations and estimating the difference between the actual terrain and the design model.